siznax/trudell/about.md

 and YouTube, official records retained by governments, or even his commercially available products.
-I also know that honoring John Trudell's life and work with a dedicated library would be of tremendous benefit to this world, especially now.
+I also know that honoring John Trudell's life and work with a dedicated library would be of tremendous benefit to this world, especially now, in the wake of the brutal killing of George Floyd.

 I propose this collection be the basis for a new library to be named in honor of John Trudell and his family for their contributions to indigenous people everywhere.
-The announcement of the library could be an occasion for a pow wow where selections from Trudell’s 1983 album _Tribal Voice_ may be performed live with a drum group and speakers selected to read his poems.
+My hope is that announcing the library could be an occasion for a pow wow where selections from Trudell’s 1983 album _Tribal Voice_ may be performed live with a drum group and speakers selected to read his poems.

 Steve Sisney